 Trend 4: Everyone wants visibility into what works

 Executives want to know which deals were influenced by cloud reps.
 AEs want to know if their submission is being worked on.
-Cloud partners want follow-up.
+Cloud partners want a follow-up.
 Data-driven co-sell is a rising priority.

 The Gap: